espruino/EspruinoDocs/devices/NRF52LL.md

 * Initialise a peripheral you want to send tasks to
 * Set up and Enable a PPI to wire the two together

+The following are some examples:

-For instance the following will count the number of times the BTN pin changes state:
+Count the number of times the BTN pin changes state (GPIO + counter timer):

 ```
 var ll = require("NRF52LL");